maadesh124/ChessEngine/Readme.md

-##Dev-version
+## ⚠️ Dev Version

-Do not use this in projects instead use master.
+**Do not use this branch in production projects.**
+Instead, use the **`master`** branch.

+The `dev-version` branch is intended for debugging and development.

+- Contains extra utilities for testing the module (e.g., `Driver.js`, `Driver1.js`).
+- Includes additional UI helpers such as the `chalk` module.
+- May contain experimental changes or errors.

-If the module has any erorrs then clone this branch and resolve the error It has all utilities to test the module like Driver.js Driver1.js and chalk module for ui whereas the master branch does not have these
+If the module has any issues, clone this branch and help resolve them.